architect/sandbox/readme.md

 npx sandbox
 ```

-Or if running from within @architect/architect:
+Or if running Sandbox from within `@architect/architect`:

 ```
 npx arc sandbox